xtmtd/MMG/README.md

  ● Assemble the mitochondrial genomes using MMG.sh:

   Type 'bash MMG.sh'

+   1. According to the script, it will check the installation directory of NextGenMap, NOVOPlasty, Samtools, Seqkit and Vsearch automatically.
+Please input the installation directory (absolute path, e.g. /usr/local/bin) as prompted if are not found.

+   2. input the name (with its path) of reference mitogenome file

+   3. input the name (with its path) of forward Fastq file (e.g. 1.fq, 1.fastq, or gzipped)

+   4. input the name (with its path) of reverse Fastq file (e.g. 2.fq, 2.fastq, or gzipped)

+   5. input the name (with its path) of seed file (e.g. seed.fasta)

+   6. input the read length of sequencing data (e.g. 150, 250)

+   7. input the number of threads/cores (e.g. 8)

   Chcek these four notes after the assembly carefully although more details have been described in this script:

    1. Check the file '1-assembly/seeds_vs_mitogenome.txt', which aligned seed sequecnes to the assemblies.
 The identity (the third column) and the seed cover ratio (the fourth column) may be useful for the final determination.